PJakcson/iStream2/README.md

 ## Is my TV / set-top box / console / AV-receiver supported? #

 If it has networking functionalities and confirmes to the UPnP standard, it is likely to be supported.
-To be sure, just download the free trail version LINK and try it out!
+Just try it out, iStream is free!

 ## iStream doesn't discover any devices.
 What's wrong? ##
 This could have multiple reasons: